huggingface/transformers/docs/source/en/llm_optims.md

 Be mindful that full [`~GenerationMixin.generate`] compilation has severe feature limitations, and is still under development.
 It can, however, be compiled without graph breaks.

-Taking advantage of `transformers`' modularity, a [`StaticCache`] object can also be passed to the model's forward pass under the same `past_key_values` argument.
+If you want to go further down a level, the [`StaticCache`] object can also be passed to the model's forward pass under the same `past_key_values` argument.
 Using this strategy, you can write your own function to decode the next token given the current token and position and cache position of previously generated tokens.

 ```py
 from transformers import LlamaTokenizer, LlamaForCausalLM, StaticCache, logging